Fellipe Bastos

-Fellipe Ramos Ignez Bastos (born 1 February 1990) is a Brazilian professional footballer who plays as a centre midfielder for Goiás.
+Fellipe Ramos Ignez Bastos (born 1 February 1990) is a Brazilian professional footballer who plays as a centre midfielder.

 Club career

 Fellipe Bastos started his career at Botafogo, one of the famous club from his birthplace.
 After captaining the Brazil U17 in 2007 FIFA U-17 World Cup, he was offered a change to move to Europe, for Benfica.

 Due to FIFA regulations, he could only make his international transfer following his 18th birthday, and could only be signed for a maximum 5-year contract.

 He played his first official match on 24 August 2008.
 He scored his first goal on the last day of the league season, scoring a game winning 35 yard thunderbolt against Belenenses.
 On 10 February 2010 Servette FC has immediately secured the services of the midfielder from Benfica, the Brazilian comes on loan until end of season in the Swiss Challenge League.

 In June 2010, he was loaned to Vasco da Gama along with Éder Luís.
 In June 2012, the move has made permanent.

 On 16 June 2014, Vasco da Gama loaned him to Grêmio until the end of the season in compensation on loan of Kléber.